92gahov/Space-Info-App/README.md

-Here you can see how many people are in space at the moment.
-Also current coordinates of International Space Station.
+Here you can see how many people are in the space at the moment.
+Also the current coordinates of International Space Station.

 In the terminal write: npm start